Molly’s Winter Boulevardier

 Our spirits team helped us put a Molly’s twist on the Boulevardier cocktail!

 Boulevardier 101: It is traditionally composed of whiskey, sweet vermouth, and Campari.
-Often called a fall cousin to the Negroni, the Boulevardier subs in bourbon whiskey or rye whiskey for gin.
+Often called a fall cousin to the Negroni, the Boulevardier cocktail subs in bourbon whiskey or rye whiskey for gin.

 3 Key Ingredients for Molly’s Boulevardier Cocktail Recipe